ZEISS Photography Award 2019 "Seeing Beyond – The Unexpected "

 Shoair Mavlian is director of Photoworks and is responsible for curating the 2018 Brighton Photo Biennial.
 From 2011-2018 she was Assistant Curator, Photography and International Art at Tate Modern, London, where she curated multiple major exhibitions including ‘Shape of Light: 100 Years of Photography and Abstract Art’ (2018), 'The Radical Eye: Modernist Photography from the Sir Elton John Collection' (2016) and 'Harry Callahan' (2013).
 While at Tate Modern she also researched acquisitions and curated displays from the permanent collection including ‘Dayanita Singh’ (2017) and 'Lynn Cohen and Taryn Simon' (2017).
 Recent independent curatorial projects include the exhibition 'Don McCullin: Looking Beyond the Edge' (Les Rencontres d'Arles, 2016).

-A shortlist with up to 15 photo series will be released on 26 March 2019.
-The winner will be announced on 9 April 2019.
+The winner and shortlist will be announced on 9 April 2019.
 The winning and selected shortlisted works will be exhibited at Somerset House,

 The winner will receive: